 - Important note: Never use hydrogen peroxide is a concentration higher than 3 percent.
 Make sure the area is well ventilated when applying the solution and while waiting for it to dry.

 Leave the solution to dry over the course of an hour or two.
 This will leave behind dry baking powder, which can then be vacuumed up.
 If the baking soda has clumped up, these clumps can be broken apart into powder and then suctioned up.

 Using a Wet Vac Carpet Cleaner

-A wet vac carpet cleaner is a machine that both flushes the carpet with clean water with force and simultaneously vacuums out the resultant dirty water.
+A wet vac carpet cleaner is a machine which simultaneously forcefully flushes the carpet with clean water and vacuums out the resultant dirty water.
 This is particularly useful for pet stains, as the machine can force water down deep into the carpet and then draw out any residual waste particles that remain behind.
 You can usually rent these machines from your local hardware store or home improvement center.

 - Important note: NEVER use a steam cleaner to deal with pet odors and stains.
 The heat from this process will set the stain on the carpet, making it permanent.